Paediatric chiropractor Williamstown

 Feeding difficulties & latching problems

-If your baby struggles to latch, clicks while feeding, arches away from the breast, or seems uncomfortable during feeds, physical tension may be contributing.
+If your baby struggles to latch, clicks while feeding, arches away from the breast, or seems uncomfortable during feeds, physical tension in the neck, jaw, or shoulders may be contributing – especially after forceps, vacuum, or caesarean delivery.

 Torticollis & neck tightness